sap-tutorials/Tutorials/tutorials/abap-dev-create-package/abap-dev-create-package.md

 ---
-title: Create an ABAP package
+title: Create an ABAP Package
-description: You will learn how to create an ABAP package, which will enable you to structure your development objects.
+description: Create an ABAP package, which will enable you to structure your development objects.
 auto_validation: true
 primary_tag: topic>abap-development
 tags: [  tutorial>beginner, topic>abap-development ]